Estimated reading time: 8 minutes

 These questions are simple if you pay attention during your program lectures.
 Flashcards are also helpful for acing the definition questions on your certification exam.

 Policy questions include inquiries like, what does primum non nocere mean?
-This saying in translates from Latin as “First, do no harm.”
+This saying is translated from Latin as “First, do no harm.”
 This is the foremost policy of professionals in industries where patients come first.

 Other questions include those about client confidentiality, working with children and adolescents, or policies about referring clients to AA.